lizardie/ERSA-WooW/schedule.md

 ## Schedule

-### Thursday 8 Jan: 13:30-15:15 Introduction and basics:
+### Friday 15 Jan: 15:30-17:15 Introduction and basics:

 1. Introduction: why is there a need for these tools?
 (10 min)
-2. Introduction to project management and version control (15 min)
+2. Introduction to project management and version control (10 min)
-  - Short overview of the gui of *Github*
 3. Reference managers and why use them
-  - Introduction to *Mendeley* (10 min)
+  - Introduction to *Mendeley* (20 min)
 4. Introduction to *LaTeX*: (10 min)
   -	What is it?
   -	Why is it different from Wordprocessing application (such as *Word*)?